noisebridge/PythonClass/course/string-manipulation.md

     # Do this in the console so you can see the difference!
     mystring = "hello world"

-    # What are we seeing here?
+    # What methods are defined on strings?
     dir(mystring)

     # Let's try using some methods...
     mystring.upper()
-    # Did that permanently change the string?
+    # What happened?
+Did that permanently change the original string?
     mystring.title()
     # How about that?
 Why did we get the result we did?